On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

-where $p$ is the coefficient vector associated with the displacements of the structure, $f$ is an external force, $M=M^*>0$ is the mass matrix, $D=D^*\geq 0$ is the damping matrix, and $K=K^*>0$ is the stiffness matrix; see ~\cite{BeaMXZ18,GraM16}.
-The matrices depend on a reference frequency $\omega_{ref}$, and here we use the value $\omega_{ref}=500$.
+where $M=\diag(m_1, \dots, m_g)>0$ is the mass matrix, and $D=D^*\geq 0$ and $F=F^*>0$ are the tridiagonal damping and stiffness matrices, respectively.
 The resulting first-order formulation gives the state equation of a dHDAE system of the form \eqref{eq_brake_dae}.
-After time discretization we obtain a linear algebraic equation of the form \eqref{eqn:dHDAE-lin-sys} with $n=9338$ and a positive definite Hermitian part.
+After time discretization we obtain a linear algebraic system of the form \eqref{eqn:dHDAE-lin-sys} with $A$ of order $n=2\cdot g$, and the positive definite Hermitian part